Skip to content

 Ruth Lloyd

-I am a lifelong learner who returned to school for a diploma in Journalism from the Southern Alberta Institute of Technology in Calgary, graduating in 2009.
+I am a lifelong learner who returned to school after a decade working in wildfire.
+I completed a diploma in Journalism from the Southern Alberta Institute of Technology in Calgary, graduating in 2009.

 This redirect brought me back to B.C. where I first worked for Black Press Media in Fort St. James at The Caledonia Courier and then took a break to do other jobs including biology, archaeology, and working for a community nonprofit.

-After moving back to Williams Lake, where I was born and graduated from school, I joined the amazing team at the Williams Lake Tribune in 2021.
+I moved back to Williams Lake and joined the amazing team at the Williams Lake Tribune in 2021.
 I love the Cariboo Chilcotin region, its character, wilderness and diversity.

 Phone